benwangtch/express_v0/README.md

 We used the service, geocoding, which is provided by Google.
 So for demonstration, you will need to apply for a api key from the site below, then put your **api key** in file `./apiKey.txt`, and in the second line of `./static/scripts/map.js`.<br />
 [Google Geocoding](https://developers.google.com/maps/documentation/geocoding/start?hl=zh-tw "@embed")
 ## Demonstration
-Here are the four steps for the valuation system.<br />
+The screenshots below shows the four steps of our system.<br />
 1. Select the property type.
 2. Enter property details.
 3. Get the valuation result.